 What is holding back enterprise IT today?
 Mainly, the risk of failure is associated with a major modernization effort.
 This arises mostly because of quickly changing well-established systems of records, business logic, and database that have been around for many years.
 A better approach to modernization involves careful consideration of existing systems and then re-using or refactoring many of their aspects in the modern system.
 You can take a “wrap-and-build” approach or a “refactor-and-rebuild” approach for modernization.
 Strategic outsourcing with WaveMaker Services can help you pick the right approach based on your business needs.
 This not only mitigates the risk of failure but also reduces any disruption to your existing business.

 WaveMaker Platform + Services

 WaveMaker brings a powerful Platform + Services approach to modernization.
-Many enterprise IT fails to tackle modernization with just a pure-play outsourcing approach.
+Many enterprises’ IT fails to tackle modernization with just a pure-play outsourcing approach.
 WaveMaker’s strategy for modernization fully leverages the platform for building business apps, integration with existing systems, componentized development, code-generation, API-creation, microservices, and container-based delivery.
-WaveMaker strategic outsourcing services leverages this platform and offers customization and business logic changes.
+WaveMaker’s strategic outsourcing services leverage this platform and offer customization and business logic changes.
 This Platform + Services approach by WaveMaker provides an agile approach to modernization with re-use, refactor, and rebuild strategies combined together.